hdShang/arxiv-daily/docs/cs-CL/2025-08-24/papers/250817184v2-towards-alignment-centric-paradigm-a-survey-of-instruction-tuning-in.md

 ---
 layout: default
-title: Towards Alignment-Centric Paradigm: A Survey of Instruction Tuning in Large Language Models
+title: "Towards Alignment-Centric Paradigm: A Survey of Instruction Tuning in Large Language Models"
 ---

 # Towards Alignment-Centric Paradigm: A Survey of Instruction Tuning in Large Language Models